|

 The distribution of night monkeys across Central and South America has been influenced by historical climatic changes and the movement of forested habitats.
 The Andes Mountains, Amazon Basin, and other geographical features have acted as barriers and corridors, shaping the distribution and diversification of night monkey species.

-The Aotus genus is currently divided into nearly a dozen species, with ongoing research continually refining their classification (Helenbrook 2024).
+The Aotus genus is currently divided into nearly a dozen species, with ongoing research continually refining their classification (Helenbrook In Press).
 This taxonomy is based on both morphological characteristics and genetic data.
 Species include Aotus nigriceps (black-headed night monkey), Aotus nancymaae (Nancy Ma's night monkey), and several others, each adapted to specific regions and ecological conditions.

 Description

-Helenbrook, W. D., & Valdez, J. (2023).
-The role of rivers as geographical barriers in shaping genetic differentiation and diversity of Neotropical primates. bioRxiv, 2023-07.
+Helenbrook, W. D., & Valdez, J. (2025).
+Role of rivers as geographical barriers in shaping molecular divergence of Neotropical primates.
+Biotropica, 57(3), e70028.

 Helenbrook, W. D., & Valdez, J. W. (2021).
 Species distribution and conservation assessment of the black-headed night monkey (Aotus nigriceps): a species of Least Concern that faces widespread anthropogenic threats.
 Primates, 62(5), 817-825.